ferdieromero/ULAPPH-Cloud-Desktop-1/DOCS/Installation Guide using Shell.md

 		* Close the window
 		* Click the reload icon in the main desktop toolbar

-### STEP 6: Access your cloud desktop links
+### STEP 6a: Install the browser extensions
-* Install browser extensions
+* Install browser extensions for Chrome, Firefox and Opera
 	* For Chrome, here are the two extenstions that you need to install:
 		* Allow-Control-Allow-Origin (https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-app-launcher-info-dialog)
 		* Ignore X-Frame headers (https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe?utm_source=chrome-app-launcher-info-dialog)